luigizuccarelli/golang-cron-interface/README.md

-# golang-microservice-cronsftp
+# golang-microservice-cron job
-A simple microservice that downloads a file from an sftp server using cron
+A simple microservice that calls a url that updates myportfolio prices via a cron